Neogeoakb/jamesnewbrain/content/posts/how-to-host-pelican-github-vps-blog.md

     	# on REMOTE:
     	$ sudo nano /etc/fstab

-    &#x27a9; Add following lines to the bottom of the file: `tmpfs /dev/shm tmpfs defaults,noexec,nosuid 0 0`, ctl-x to save/exit.
+    &#x27a9; Add following lines to the bottom of the file: `tmpfs /dev/shm tmpfs defaults,noexec,nosuid 0 0`, then `ctl-x` to save/exit.

         :::bash
     	# on REMOTE: